uiuc-alec/ece445_dough_monitor/notebooks/abhitya/README.md

 Final Paper
 -----------
-Did most parts of the final paper
+Wrote most of the final paper
 * All the formatting, correct font, correct sizing, correct headings
 * All of the Figure/Table labelling and in text citations for sources and figures/tables
 * Ensuring the spacing was correct throughout the paper